mvolkmann/blog/src/js-signals.md

 > Computed Signals work by automatically tracking which other Signals are read during their evaluation.
 When a computed is read, it checks whether any of its previously recorded dependencies have changed, and re-evaluates itself if so.
 When multiple computed Signals are nested, all of the attribution of the tracking goes to the innermost one.
 >
 > Computed Signals are lazy, i.e., pull-based: they are only re-evaluated when they are accessed, even if one of their dependencies changed earlier.
+>
+> Computed Signals track their dependencies dynamically--each time they are run, they may end up depending on different things, and that precise dependency set is kept fresh in the Signal graph.
+This means that if you have a dependency needed on only one branch, and the previous calculation took the other branch, then a change to that temporarily unused value will not cause the computed Signal to be recalculated, even when pulled.

 A <a href="https://github.com/tc39/proposal-signals/tree/main/packages/signal-polyfill"
 target="_blank">Signal Polyfill</a> is available for use now.